Prince Buaben

 Prince Christian Buaben Abankwah (born 23 April 1988), known as Prince Buaben, is a Ghanaian professional footballer.

-Buaben grew up in the Netherlands and was a youth player at AFC Ajax, but was forced to leave the club due to residency issues.
+Buaben grew up in the Netherlands and was a youth player at AFC Ajax.
 He joined Dundee United in 2007 and won the Scottish Cup with them in 2010.
 He played in England from 2011, with Watford and later Carlisle United.
 He returned to Scotland in 2014, playing for Partick Thistle on loan prior to joining Hearts.
 Buaben helped Hearts win promotion in 2015, during his four years with the club.
 He signed for Falkirk in October 2018.

 Buaben has made one appearance for the Ghana national team.

 Career

 Buaben was born in Akosombo, Ghana, but his mother took his family to the Netherlands when he was nine, as she thought that they would have a better life there.
 In the Netherlands where he lived for nine years, his big break came when he was playing for local side AVV Zeeburgia against Ajax in a friendly, which they lost 9–1, with Buaben notching his side's solitary strike.
 "After the game, Danny Blind told my uncle that they had been impressed with me, but nothing happened for a while.
-Eventually, Ajax called me and I went there for a two-week trial when I was 15."
+Eventually, Ajax called me and I went there for a two-week trial when I was 13."